magomimmo/modern-cljs/doc/second-edition/tutorial-13.md

 -> modern-cljs.core -> modern-cljs.templates.shopping
 ```

-Our scenario is simple enough.
+Our solution is simple enough.
 Remove the `modern-cljs.core` reference
 from the `modern-cljs.remotes` namespace declaration.
 There, we only
 referenced the `handler` symbol from the `modern-cljs.core` namespace
 in the `app` definition.
 By moving the `app` definition to the